 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Rhode Island johnnycakes with fried eggs and arugula-pistachio pesto
+Rhode Island cornmeal johnnycakes with salad and arugula-pistachio pesto

 In your bag